BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 The validation process will not validate any open app.config or edmx models.
 You will need to close them first and then reopen your solution for the once-off validation to complete.</br>

-If the validation option is enabled and you add Firebird.Data.FirebirdClient or EntityFramework.Firebird to a project, the project will be validated and the app.config updated correctly if required.
+If the validation option is enabled (the default) and you add Firebird.Data.FirebirdClient or EntityFramework.Firebird to a project, the project will be validated and the app.config updated correctly if required.
 If the app.config is open the update will be skipped and you will need to reopen your solution for the validation to complete.

 __Note:__ For the debug build the once-off validation flags are not persistent between loads of solutions and are repeated, which will place the solution into and unsaved state.
 The pre-release downloadable binary does have it's persistent flag set.